 Summative Assessment Hours 4,

 On completion of this course, the student will be able to:

-- Carry out load flow and fault calculations on electrical power systems.
+- Be able to carry out load flow and fault calculations on electrical power systems.

-- Carry out a techno-economic design of a power system.
+- To work within a group to carry out a techno-economic design of a power system.

 - Have a sound understanding of the construction and operation of induction machines.